 Think of it like this: treating a couple of tiny veins around your nose is a much quicker and simpler process than addressing widespread redness across your entire face.
 Because of this, pricing is almost always broken down by the size of the treatment area.
 At Novuskin, we believe in being transparent about pricing, which is why we offer an all-inclusive membership model that makes consistent care more predictable and affordable.
 But if you’re looking at per-session pricing, understanding these cost brackets will help you set a realistic budget for your treatment plan.

-How the treatment area affects the price
+Why the treatment area dictates the price

 The single biggest factor that determines the per-session cost of laser treatment is the size of the area being treated.
 A larger surface area requires more time, more laser pulses, and more of your provider’s expertise to cover evenly and effectively.
 A small, targeted spot might only take a few minutes, while a full-face treatment is a more involved procedure.
 That’s why clinics typically break down their pricing into small, medium, and large areas.
 This structure helps ensure you’re only paying for what you need, whether it’s a quick touch-up or a more comprehensive session to address conditions like rosacea.

-Cost for a small area (like around the nose)
+Cost for small areas (like your nose)

 If you’re dealing with just a few pesky broken capillaries, you’re likely looking at treating a small area.
 This typically includes targeted spots like the little creases around your nostrils, a single spot on your chin, or a few tiny veins on one cheek.
 For a small treatment zone like this, you can generally expect to pay between $100 and $150 per session.
 This is a great option if your concerns are very localized and you just want to clear up a few distracting lines without needing a full-face treatment.
 It’s a quick and effective way to get started.

-Cost for a medium area (like the cheeks)
+Cost for medium areas (like your cheeks)

 When redness or broken capillaries are more spread out, you’ll move into the medium treatment area category.
 This often covers a larger region, like the redness that spreads across both cheeks or the sides of your nose and central face.
 If this sounds like you, the cost per session will likely be in the $175 to $250 range.
 This price point reflects the extra time and precision needed to treat a broader surface area and blend the results seamlessly with the surrounding skin, giving you a more even and clear complexion across your most prominent features.

-Cost for a large area (like the full face)
+Cost for a full face treatment

 For those with widespread redness or numerous broken capillaries across the entire face, a large treatment area is the most effective approach.
 This is common for individuals with rosacea or significant sun damage that has resulted in visible veins on the forehead, cheeks, nose, and chin.
 A full-face session typically costs between $250 and $350.
 While it’s the highest per-session price, it’s also the most comprehensive option, ensuring that your entire complexion is treated for a uniform, clear, and revitalized appearance.
 This approach tackles all the problem spots at once for a total transformation.